 Dr. Liu is a world-known expert in research on a rare children leukemia, juvenile myelomonocytic leukemia (JMML).
-Her current research is focusing on the epigenetic role in leukemia transformation and mechanism of Graft-vs-Host-Disease (GVHD)/ Graft-vs-Leukemia (GvL) in bone marrow transplantation.
-As an experienced scientist, Dr. Liu’s passion is to develop individualized medicine for cancer.
+Her current research is focusing on the dysregulated developmental hematopoiesis in leukemia transformation and mechanism of Graft-vs-Host-Disease (GVHD)/Graft-vs-Leukemia (GvL) in pediatric patients after haplo-hematopoietic stem cell transplantation.

 Current Role at Stanford